TheaFrances/E.scolopes-V2.2-BRAKER2-gene-annotation/README.md

 This repo contains the gene annotation (new BRAKER2 models, combined with some genes from Belcaid *et al*.
 2019) for the Hawaiian bobtail squid, *Euprymna scolopes* genome (Schmidbaur *et al.*, 2022).
 It is published in the following manuscript: Rogers, T.F., Yalçın, G., Briseno, J., Vijayan, N., Nyholm, S. V. & Simakov, O.  Gene modelling and annotation for the Hawaiian bobtail squid, *Euprymna scolopes*. *Sci Data* 11, 40 (2024). https://doi.org/10.1038/s41597-023-02903-8

+The corresponding genome assembly can be found here: https://metazoa.csb.univie.ac.at/data/v2/ or on NCBI here: https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_024364805.1/

 **The annotation files are as follows:**

 eupsc_models_v2.2.gtf #Gene annotation GTF